BUYING A BIKE ONLINE IN 2020

 Spending your hard-earned money for a new road bike is never easy.
-But, if you want to shop for and buy bikes online, in 2020, it’s never been easier.
+But, if you are thinking about shopping for and buying a bike online in 2020, it’s never been easier.
 Nowadays, you can look at bike company websites, online stores, and posted reviews to learn about, compare, spec, price, and buy almost any bike or frame you are interested in.

-What’s the best way to buy bikes online in 2020 and where are the best places to buy them?
+What’s the best way to go about buying a bike online in 2020 and where are the best places to buy them?

 In this post, I’ll answer those questions for road cycling enthusiasts who are open or have decided to buy their n+1 bike online.

 WHAT YOU NEED TO KNOW TO BUY BIKES ONLINE